-Back in 2005, in the days of Fotango, we started to introduce a structure which I commonly refer to a Pioneer, Settler and Town Planner.
+Back around 2005, in the days of Fotango, we had started to introduce a structure which I commonly refer to a Pioneer, Settler and Town Planner.
 This is structure which is not by type (i.e. IT, Marketing, Business Development) but instead by Flow (from chaotic to linear, from genesis of an activity to commodity).

 Under the structure, Pioneers are rewarded for experimentation and the genesis of new activities.
 Settlers steal successful patterns from the Pioneers or any wider ecosystem to create more defined components, a library of useful things.
 The Town Planners steals successful components from the Settlers to create commodity components through utility services with a focus on automation and standardisation.

 The advantage of the structure is that each group feeds of the previous with Settlers stealing from Pioneers and Town Planners stealing from Settlers.
 The circle is completed because the Pioneers build on the services the Town Planners create.

 Now back in the days of Fotango we started with IT and called these groups development, framework and operations however we had already started the process of folding business development and marketing into this structure.
 I know of three other companies that use such a structure, alas it's not enough to test the findings conclusively.

 That said, the early findings included a remarkable surge in efficiency and rate of genesis of new activities.
 This combined with our creation of a platform underpinning this concept led to some stunning results including the development and delivery of a prototype wiki with client side preview from concept to live on the web in under 53 minutes.